 On a much, much lesser scale, Mayor Wilkins also counts.
 He created Sunnydale for the sole purpose of creating a feeding ground for demons so that he could become a pure demon himself.

 Star Trek's Iconian civilization was apparently so abusive even in their own time that the other races at the time banded together to wipe them out, and are always referred to in leftover artifacts as "The Demons of Air and Darkness".
+Though the episode that introduced them had Picard theorise that this was a reaction to their signature technology (portals that can go seemingly anywhere) rather than the Iconians actually being evil, and the other canonical appearance of Iconian technology doesn't present any evidence to the contrary.

 The C'Tan of Warhammer 40,000 definitely fit the bill, having had a massive war with the (merely neglectful) Old Ones, and given the galaxy the Necrons.
 40k being whatitis, they both lost.
 Once galaxy-spanning races, in the game's current setting both races combined have five people left.